Backlog

 Reorder items

-Reordering items reflects backlog priority, which is typically maintained by the Product Owner.
+Reordering items reflects backlog priority, which is typically maintained by the product owner.

 • Drag and drop: Click and drag an item up or down within its sprint or the Unscheduled section.